 A list of elective courses that fulfill the HHP requirements is available from the HHP faculty chair at the beginning of each academic year.
-Examples of recent full-term electives are WWS 571c, Global Infection: Burden, Control & Public Policy; and WWS 596, Controversies in Health Policy: Historical Perspectives.
-Recent half-term elective courses include WWS 593b/POP 504b, Reproductive Health and Reproductive Rights; WWS 594c, Maternal and Child Health: Culture, Controversy and Policy; WWS 594d, Controversies in State and Local Health Policy; and WWS 594k, The Development Challenge of HIV/AIDS.
+Examples of full-term electives are WWS 564, Poverty, Inequality and Health in the World, WWS 565, Social Determinants of Health, and WWS 571c, Global Infection: Burden, Control & Public Policy.
+Recent half-term elective courses include WWS 593g, Global Reproductive Health and Rights; WWS 594c, Maternal and Child Health: Culture, Controversy and Policy; WWS 594d, Controversies in State and Local Health Policy; and WWS 594k, The Challenge of Human Development and HIV/AIDS.
 Two half-term courses count as one elective.
 Students who wish to count one non-WWS course toward the certificate requirements must seek advance permission from the HHP certificate chair.

 - Certificate in Science, Technology and Environmental Policy (STEP)